 As we move into 2015, there are increasing signs that the depression in Belgian steel production has bottomed out.
 Total output grew by 4.5% year-on-year (y-o-y) during the first eight months of 2014 to September, with full year growth estimated at 3.6%.
 With production forecast to average just over 1% a year over 2015-2018, we expect output to have found a stable footing following periods of sharp contraction, intermingled with sharp rebounds over the past few years....

 Belgium Oil & Gas

 BMI View: Belgium's Oil and Gas sector offers little upside for growth due to a lack of indigenous reserves.
-A small amount of unconventional exploration may be possible targeting Belgium's coal-bed methane, but the potential exit of one of the country's key energy companies is likely to negatively impact the rate of development.
-Belgium is expected to remain dependant on imports throughout the forecast period with limited potential to attract any major investment in the near term despite mature infrastructure in the country.
+A small amount of unconventional exploration may be possible targeting Belgium's coal-bed methane.
+Recent planned investments by ExxonMobil in the Antwerp refinery highlights Belgium as one of the most attractive downstream destinations in Europe's struggling refining sector.

 Pharmaceuticals & Healthcare